-As a parent, you want your child to be comfortable and have fun in the water, so they can learn to swim and enjoy the many benefits swimming brings to the body and the mind of your child.
+As a parent, you want your child to be comfortable and have fun in the water, learn to swim and enjoy the many benefits swimming brings to the body and mind.

 Before they begin to actually learn to swim, children have to become comfortable in the water.

-Here Are 7 Proven Tips To Help A Child Become Comfortable In The Water:
+Here Are 7 Steps To Help A Child Become Comfortable In The Water:

-- Encourage your child to come to you for only 5 seconds.
+Encourage your child to let you hold them in the water for 5 seconds only.
 Assure them you will hold them tight then bring them back out, on the edge of the pool.
 Take your child in, count to 5 then put them back on the wall.
 This shows your child that you will not force them to stay in the water longer than they want to and helps them gain more trust.
 Do this a few times and praise your child for trying.

-- While in the water, do not bounce your child strongly up and down.
+While in the water, refrain from bouncing your child up and down strongly.
 Hold them in whatever position is most comfortable for them and walk slowly through the water.

 Once your child is very comfortable with the 7 steps described above, they are ready to move on to the next step.
 To help your child with the next step, watch our FREE lessons and videos on how to help children become confident in the water and learn to swim on their own.